Baseflow/flutter-geolocator/geolocator/README.md

 <details>
 <summary>iOS</summary>

 On iOS you'll need to add the following entry to your Info.plist file (located under ios/Runner) in order to access the device's location.
-Simply open your Info.plist file and add the following (make sure you update the description so it is meaningfull in the context of your App):
+Simply open your Info.plist file and add the following (make sure you update the description so it is meaningful in the context of your App):

 ``` xml
 <key>NSLocationWhenInUseUsageDescription</key>